-Net assets of SUEZ SA at December 31, 2007 36 793 • Treasury shares held by SUEZ SA at July 21, 2008 (35,724,397 shares representing a total of €1,457 not included in net assets qualifying for the exchange and are therefore deducted from the net assets co SUEZ SA at December 31, 2007.
-In accordance with CRC Regulation 2004-01, dividend payouts decided by the shareholders of SUE the interim period represent a liability of the absorbed company, and have therefore been deducted from assets at December 31, 2007.
-This liability was closed out when the entries for the interim period were re payments made by the absorbed company. net contributed • The SEC shares distributed to the shareholders of SUEZ SA are not part of the assets contributed to and are therefore deducted from the net assets contributed by SUEZ SA to Gaz de France SA at Decem 57 • The price for the shares issued during the period between January 1, 2008 and the date of the met the net assets contributed by SUEZ SA to Gaz de France SA at December 31, 2007. erger is added to 48 NET ASSETS CONTRIBUTED TO GAZ DE FRANCE SA 29,188
+Net assets of SUEZ SA at December 31, 2007 36 793 • Treasury shares held by SUEZ SA at July 21, 2008 (35,724,397 shares representing a total of € not included in net assets qualifying for the exchange and are therefore deducted from the net asset SUEZ SA at December 31, 2007.
+In accordance with CRC Regulation 2004-01, dividend payouts decided by the shareholders of the interim period represent a liability of the absorbed company, and have therefore been deducted assets at December 31, 2007.
+This liability was closed out when the entries for the interim period of payments made by the absorbed company. from net contributed The SEC shares distributed to the shareholders of SUEZ SA are not part of the assets contributed and are therefore deducted from the net assets contributed by SUEZ SA to Gaz de France SA at D. 3, • The price for the shares issued during the period between January 1, 2008 and the date of the net assets contributed by SUEZ SA to Gaz de France SA at December 31, 2007. he merger is added to 48 NET ASSETS CONTRIBUTED TO GAZ DE FRANCE SA 29,188